probablytom/Thesis/research_questions.md

 # RQ scratching

-## Sent to Tim (added 19-11-23)
+## Final draft (modification of what was agreed with Tim, added 19-11-23)

-1. Is an aspect orientation tool which is appropriate for use in simulation & modelling feasible?
+1. Is an aspect orientation tool which is appropriate for use in simulation & modelling feasible to design?
-2. Can real-world systems be simulated accurately through the composition of a naive model and specific aspectually-modelled behaviours?
+2. Can models of systems more accurately reflect their subjects through advice-based improvements?
-3. Can we tune aspects to model fine-grained behaviours of actors in a sociotechnical system?
+3. Can advice be used to accurately introduce behaviours or parameters not originally present in a model?
-4. Can aspects representing specific actors be used as modules which can be ported to other models / systems?
+4. As aspects are portable modules, can improvements to one model be woven into another without statistically significant loss of performance?

 ## 09-10-23 rework
 1. Can changes to a model be represented as advice using aspect orientation?